cjfortu/705.603Spr24/FraudDetection/README.md

 To run the model and services, you can build a docker image from *Dockerfile* and run the container.
 For a preview simply run all cells in *deploybook.ipynb*.

+Note that *transactions-1.csv* must be manually added to */data/* due to its excess size.
+It is however available in the associated docker image.

 **docker instructions**
 1) with */FraudDetection* local and at the current directory, build the image locally:
 *docker build -t "cjfortu/705.603spr24:assignment5_1"  .*